Rule 1: General governance policies of the Quebec Press Council

 c) upon the death of the Director;

-8.07 Resignation of Director – A Director may resign from office by giving written notice of their intention to resign to the Executive Secretary of the Quebec Press Council.
+8.07 Resignation of Director – A Director may resign from office by giving written notice of their intention to resign to the Secretary General of the Quebec Press Council.
 The resignation shall be effective upon receipt of such notice, unless a later date is stipulated therein.

 8.08 Removal – Any Director may, with cause, be removed from office by a two-thirds vote of the Directors, including at least one member from each of the sectors, at a regular or special meeting of the Board of Directors.